HRizwan1/2019-team-06f/reports/sprint-05/report.md

 ### Project Goals:

-* Fix the issue: Php interference on upload.php when search box is added it breaks the upload functionality (C)
+* Fix the issue: Php interference on upload.php when search box is added breaks the upload functionality (C)
 * Fix the issue: Variable-sample.json: database-user-name value hardcoded (C)
 * Create layout diagrams (C)
 * Clean up the code and put everything in a code folder (C)